blbudima/water-bot/README.md

 **NOTE: Even if you choose not to make any changes to the bot, you MUST create a file titled `config.json` to the top directory of water-bot.
 This file is used to log-in your bot as well as to define several other variables used by the bot.**

-Go ahead and create a file called `config.json` within the top directory of water-bot, then paste the following code inside the file.
+Go ahead and create a file named `config.json` within the top directory of water-bot, then paste the following code inside the file.

 ```
 {
   "token": "your-token-here",
-  "prefix": "!!",
+  "prefix": "##",
   "defaultCooldown": 3,
   "defaultTimer": 13.33
 }
 ```

-**Replace `your-token-here` with your personal bot token.**
+**Replace `your-token-here` with your personal bot token (remember where to find this?).**

+For `prefix` value, enter a character sequence that represents the prefix to activate the bot commands (e.g. you might have needed to type `!` or a `;;` to activate certain bots - this is the prefix!).
+I have mine set at `##`.

+For `defaultCooldown`, enter an integer that represents the cooldown between commands in seconds that will help prevent command-spamming for your bot.
+I have mine set at `3`.

+For `defaultTimer`, enter a number the represents the interval between reminders in minutes.
+I have mine set at `13.33`.

 **If you are able to code the bot to your personal preference and are able to test it as well, then you should already know how to deploy your bot!** You can stop here if you want.
 Otherwise, if you still need assistance in deploying the bot, then the next section covers how to deploy the bot through your local computer.